Skip to content

 Framework View (Rapise 8.0+)

 The Framework mode was introduced in Rapise 8.0 to simplify test case and test set management, as well as the management of parameters, page objects/modules, object repositories, and shared code.
-The legacy Single Test mode required dealing with Sub-Tests and linking tests to SpiraTest on a per test case basis, whereas in the Framework mode, there is a single button labeled Sync with Spira that handles everything.
+The legacy Single Test mode required dealing with Sub-Tests and linking tests to SpiraTest on a per-test-case basis, whereas in the Framework mode, there is a single button labeled Sync with Spira that handles everything.
 When this button is pressed, test cases and test sets are automatically synchronized with SpiraTest, and files are uploaded/downloaded.

 Framework View